"Cognition-enhancing medications used to treat patients with Alzheimer's disease may have a role in smoking cessation, new research suggests.

 Medical Editor: John P. Cunha, DO, FACOEP

 Teslascan 0.01 mmol/ml solution for infusion (mangafodipir) is a contrast medium used for for diagnostic Magnetic Resonance Imaging (MRI) for the detection of lesions of the liver suspected to be due to metastatic disease or hepatocellular carcinomas.
-It is also used as an adjunct to MRI to aid in the investigation of focal pancreatic lesions.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include warmth/flushing, headache and nausea.
+Teslascan is also used as an adjunct to MRI to aid in the investigation of focal pancreatic lesions.
+The brand name Teslascan is discontinued, but generic versions may be available.
+Common side effects of Teslascan 0.01 mmol/ml solution for infusion (mangafodipir) include:

 The recommended adult dose of Teslascan is 0.5 ml/kg bodyweight (5 μmol/kg bodyweight).
 Teslascan may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Teslascan must not be used during pregnancy.
 Tell your doctor if you are pregnant before receiving Teslascan.
 It is unknown how much of this drug may pass into breast milk.
 Breastfeeding should be discontinued from the time of administration and should not be recommenced until 14 days after administration of Teslascan.
 Consult your doctor before breastfeeding.